skshohagmiah/PipeRelay/README.md

 ## What is PipeRelay?

-PipeRelay is a standalone, self-hosted webhook delivery service.
-You send it events via API, it guarantees delivery to subscriber endpoints with automatic retries, exponential backoff, delivery tracking, and a real-time dashboard.
+PipeRelay — Reliable event delivery for your app.
+One API, every destination.
+Webhooks, Slack, Discord, email, and more with retries, signing, and a dashboard.
+Self-hosted, open source.
 Think of it as **Twilio SendGrid but for webhooks** — you don't build email delivery yourself, so why build webhook delivery yourself?

 ---